Skip to content

 Note

 The fisheye lens mounting ring can be installed in two different orientations (180° apart).
-Since the lens may not be symmetrical, make sure to be consistent if you remove and remount the lens after collecting data.
+Since the lens may not be symmetrical, make sure to keep the orientation consistent if you remove and remount the lens after collecting data.

 Next, install the camera with the fisheye lens onto the wrist of the arm: